Boston Soko

-Boston Jaston Soko is a professor at Mzuzu University in the French section of the Faculty of Education's department of Languages and Literature.
-He has taught in several universities on French language as well as French literature.
+Boston Jaston Soko is a retired professor at Mzuzu University in the French section of the Faculty of Education's department of Languages and Literature.
+He has taught in several universities like the University of Malawi formerly Chancellor College on French language and literature.
 He has written for over four decades on African literature in French language as well as in English.
-Prof. Soko is also a chairperson of the Ngoni cultural heritage association known as Mzimba Heritage Association.
+Prof. Soko is also a former chairperson of the Ngoni cultural heritage association known as Mzimba Heritage Association.
 He coined the name for the Ngoni Cultural Festival which is called "uMthetho".
 The name was approved by the Executive and His Majesty Inkosi ya Makosi M'mbelwa IV in 2004.
 Professor Soko's work is much praised and appreciated for contributing to the promotion of the French language in the Republic of Malawi as well as promoting Malawian literature.
 He "has been very active in research in African Literatures, teaching the African novel of French expression, negritude poetry, and oral literature".